beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 * Use small base images (e.g. *debian* or *alpine*)

-* Don’t install unnecessary packages
-This reduces the file size, lessens the complexity of dependencies, and cuts down on build times.
+* Don’t install unnecessary packages: This reduces the file size, lessens the complexity of dependencies, and cuts down on build times.
 Use ```--no-install-recommends``` with *apt-get*

 * Take advantage of .dockerignore: DockerIgnore is a handy way to exclude unnecessary files and directories from the build context and final image.